JadenStrudwick/CompressedGameNotation/notes.md

 The utils also contain the metrics collection code required for the benchmarks.

 I've also cleaned up the pgn_data module, moving the vistor and sanpluswrapper into the module.

+# 21st of November 2023

+I've been working on the new encoding scheme inspired by Lichess.

+Major refactor decision is to use BitVec instead of byte arrays for my compressed data.
+This saves us from any wasted padding bytes.

+I NEED TO CHECK MY COMMENTS OVER